ministryofjustice/moj-design-system-backlog/docs/CONTRIBUTING.md

 # How you can contribute

-The [GOV.UK Design System](https://design-system.service.gov.uk) is for everyone, with a strong community sitting behind it.
-It brings together the latest research, design and development from across government to make sure it’s representative and relevant for its users.
+The [MoJ Design System](https://mojdt-design-system.herokuapp.com) is for everyone, with a strong community sitting behind it.
+It brings together the latest research, design and development from across the department to make sure it’s representative and relevant for its users.

 ## Discussing styles, components and patterns

-You can discuss the existing styles, components and patterns in the Design System, or ones being developed, by commenting on issues in the [community backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/1).
-Alternatively, you can email govuk-design-system-support@digital.cabinet-office.gov.uk.
+You can discuss the existing styles, components and patterns in the Design System, or ones being developed, by commenting on issues in the [community backlog](https://github.com/ministryofjustice/mojdt-design-system-backlog/projects/1).
+Alternatively, you can email design-system@digital.justice.gov.uk.

 For example, you can: